 Arlene Stein is professor of sociology at Rutgers University, where she directs the Institute for Research on Women.
 She is the author of four books, including Reluctant Witnesses and The Stranger Next Door, and has written for the Nation, Jacobin, and the New Inquiry, among others.
 Jessie Daniels is professor of sociology and critical social psychology at Hunter College and the Graduate Center, CUNY.
 She is the author or editor of five books, including Cyber Racism and Being a Scholar in the Digital Era, and blogs at Racism Review.

-"Going Public is an informed and readable guide by two
+"Going Public is an informed and readable guide by two social

-outside the professional confines of social science
+professional confines of social science disciplines--without

-disciplines--without damaging your career."--Howard Rheingold,
+damaging your career."--Howard Rheingold, author of Smart Mobs: The

-author of Smart Mobs: The Next Social Revolution and Net Smart: How
+Next Social Revolution and Net Smart: How to Thrive Online

-"Both inspiring and practical, Going Public is an engaging
+"Both inspiring and practical, Going Public is an engaging guide

-In graceful prose, it offers insightful advice on the rewards and
+graceful prose, it offers insightful advice on the rewards and

 perils of going public, and on how to narrate a good story,